Weather Routing Services – When to Pay for Professional F…

 Weather Routing

-Weather routing has gotten complicated with all the GRIB files, forecasting models, and routing software flying around.
-As someone who has spent countless hours staring at weather charts and adjusting courses to dodge everything from squall lines to full gales, I learned everything there is to know about using weather to your advantage on a passage.
+Weather routing has changed quite a bit thanks to the GRIB files, forecasting models, and routing software flying around.
+As someone who has spent countless hours staring at weather charts and adjusting courses to dodge everything from squall lines to full gales, I sat down and learned using weather to your advantage on a passage.
 Today, I will share it all with you.

 The biggest lesson I’ve picked up over the years is this: weather routing isn’t about finding perfect conditions.
 Perfect conditions basically don’t exist on longer passages.
 It’s about avoiding the genuinely dangerous stuff and finding windows that are good enough to make safe, comfortable progress.
 That distinction matters more than most people realize.